ASLManasa/HACKS/README.md

 # DATA MINNING
-> INTRODUCTION<br>
+### INTRODUCTION<br>
-Data Minning
+### Data Minning
-: **Data mining** is a technique where we extract useful information from the raw data that we have.
+:Data mining is a technique where we extract useful information from the raw data that we have.
 Data Mining comes under Data Science.
 In DBMS we store and retrieve the data as per our requirement by using Database queries.<br>
 ### Then a question arises in learners that what is the use of Data mining?<br>